 - a focal point for the science education community

 - a place to exchange ideas with fellow science educators

 - a venue for events with inspirational scientists, easy access to the latest science resources

 - a place to discover enrichment activities in every region

 - support teachers and technicians in enhancing their professional skills by learning more about:

 - inspire pupils by providing them with a more exciting, intellectually stimulating and relevant science education, enabling them to gain the knowledge and the understanding they need - both as the citizens and as the scientists of the future

-Teachers and technicians can book courses at the National Science Learning Centre, based at the University of York, or at any of the five regional Science Learning Centre Consortia across the country.
+Teachers and technicians can book courses at the National Science Learning Centre, based at the University of York, or at any of the Science Learning Partnerships across England.